GreptimeTeam/docs/docs/user-guide/promql.md

 PromQL is the query language for Prometheus.
 It is a powerful and flexible language to retrieve data for alerting, graphing, and analysis.

-GreptimeDB has reimplemented PromQL in Rust, here is the compatibility list.
+GreptimeDB has reimplemented PromQL ([lexer, parser](https://crates.io/crates/promql-parser) and [engine](https://github.com/GreptimeTeam/greptimedb/tree/develop/src/promql)) entirely in Rust, here attaches the compatibility list.
+You can also check our latest compliance report in this [tracking issue](https://github.com/GreptimeTeam/greptimedb/issues/1042).

 ## Compatibility List